Who We Are

 Board of Directors

-Our Board is comprised of a diverse team of experts who inform the Foundation’s strategic vision and increase our capacity to help communities apply creative expression as a path towards improved health and well-being.
+Our Board is comprised of a diverse team of experts who inform the Foundation’s strategic vision and increase our capacity to help communities apply creative expression as a path towards improved health and wellbeing.

 Cindy Elkins